microsoft/FASTER/docs/_docs/30-fasterkv-record-locking.md

 For locking we use the following terminology for records:
 - **MainLog** records are in the main log's mutable or immutable in-memory portion
 - **ReadCache** records are in the readcache (always in memory)
+- **CTT** abbreviation for CopyToTail
 - **InMemory** records are either MainLog or ReadCache (see RecordSource).
 - **Auxiliary** records are in the ReadCache or are entries in the LockTable for main log records below HeadAddress
 - **OnDisk** records are mainlog records below HeadAddress (and may have an associated auxiliary record)
+- **Splice** inserting a record into a key's hash chain in the gap between the readcache records and the mainlog records

 ### Relevant RecordInfo Bits